I have completed three tours of Thailand on the CB500X yet never got around to writing a review of the bike.

 The upright riding position is very good for me, maybe less so if you are not as tall.
 The screen seems to have grown slightly from the earlier version and does a reasonable job.
 The switch gear is good size and solid.
 The finish could be better, I am not a fan of the mat paint.
 This photo taken morning of first ride day and the finish soon collected dust that clings more than to a gloss coat and then lingers despite rain rinsing the bike a few nights.
 Braking more than adequate at sensible pace I rode on this tour.

 Back to that engine.
 On this slow ride I was never asking much of it and power wise it was enough most of the time however I still found myself not pleased with the way it feels.
 Honda’s NC700/750 engine which I presume is related to the 500 is an engine that people often dislike.
-A chap I know in Japan had the NC750X and soon sold it saying the engine was too lacking in character and riding the CB500X again I kind of see what he meant.
-It is slightly dull in the power delivery and leaves you feeling detached.
+A chap I know in Japan had the NC750X and soon sold it saying the engine was too lacking in character and riding the CB500X again I kind of see what he meant. .

-Could it be fixed with an aftermarket exhaust and remapping?
-I feel that might help.
+I think it could be fixed with an aftermarket exhaust and remapping.
 The ER6 I rode in Malaysia with aftermarket muffler was marked improvement over the standard one.
 Kawasaki’s ER6 and BMW’s very similar feeling F700 engine have power that builds in the mid range and peaks in the upper rpm’s where as Honda’s engine is very linear or flat.
-Of the parallel twins I have ridden the only one I really liked was the MT-07 which has the 270 crank and perky character.
+I think you could sacrifice some of the Honda’s amazing fuel economy and get a nicer riding bike.

 Honda have recently announced a major update to the CB500X.
 There are multiple enhancements to the engine, a slipper clutch, revised handlebars and a 19″ front wheel.
 The rear shock and ride height have been altered as well the muffler, rear brake, windscreen, fuel tank and colour LCD dash.
 It still looks almost identical at first glance but I am very interested to ride the new model.
 The CB500X has always been priced at an attractive point.
 The new one will likely creep up in some markets depending on how much the local dealers think that can extract for it but should come in reasonable compared to the crazy prices I see on some ADV styled bikes.